-Just being yourself, having your own personality and not being afraid to be open and vulnerable is a very attractive quality that will get a whole lot more love and appreciation from your audience.
+Just being yourself, having your own personality, and not being afraid to be open and vulnerable is a very attractive quality that will get a whole lot more love and appreciation from your audience.

-11. Start a Facebook group
+#12.
+Start a Facebook group

 If you can come up with an interesting community or cause that would attract your target audience, a group might give you better engagement than a Facebook page.

-12. Be like Taylor Swift
+#13.
+Be like Taylor Swift

 Taylor Swift is the Queen of fan engagement.
 See how her fans reacted when she sent them personalized Christmas gifts and handwritten cards.

-Can social media marketers can take a page out of her book and come up with a campaign to personalize promotions to their fans and followers?
+Can social media marketers take a page out of her book and come up with a campaign to personalize promotions to their fans and followers?

-13. Post at optimal times
+#14.
+Post at optimal times

-It’s already proven to increase engagement, so why not use it to boost yours.
-The kicker is finding viral content, a task that Postplanner can help you with.
+It’s already proven to increase engagement, so why not use it to boost yours?
+The kicker is finding viral content, a task that Post Planner can help you with.

 #16.
 Showcase your fans and employees

 People love attention and when you make them the focus of attention on your social media profiles, they’re more likely to engage with your brand.
 You can do this for both, your fans and employees.

-18. Create a group board on Pinterest
+#17.
+Create a group board on Pinterest

-On Pinterest you can collaborate with other people who share your interests by creating a group board with a single theme and inviting others to add pins to it.
+On Pinterest, you can collaborate with other people who share your interests by creating a group board with a single theme and inviting others to add pins to it.
 A collective effort will increase your engagement and make your board more attractive to other Pinterest users.

-20. Tell stories
+#19.
+Tell stories

 Content that tells stories is inherently more engaging to your audience.
 Whether it’s in text, image, video or any other form does not matter as long as the story has an emotive appeal.

-21. Solve customer problems
+#20.
+Solve customer problems

 The best kind of content for any company in the business of providing solutions is the kind that helps customers solve their problems.

-A well-thought out and executed content marketing campaign should focus on how your customers can use your products and services to make their lives easier.
+A well-thought-out and executed content marketing campaign should focus on how your customers can use your products and services to make their lives easier.

 Who doesn’t love a good caption, especially when they wrote it themselves?
 Photo caption contests play on your audience’s love of snappy and snarky comments.

 Visual quotes are one of the easiest content formats to create.
 They’re also likely to get more likes and shares than other forms of content.

-24. Engage influencers
+#23.
+Engage influencers

 Give first and you’re more likely to get their interest.
-A single tweet from an influencer with a large following will get you in front of a much larger audience than you could ever get on your own.
+A single tweet from the right social media influencer with a large following will get you in front of a much larger audience than you could ever get on your own.

-25. Pay to Play
+#24.
+Pay to Play

-26. Follow the 80-20 rule
+#25.
+Follow the 80-20 rule